Glotzt Nicht So Romantisch!—Funny Games vs Funny Games

 It’s a ruthlessly efficient set-up that could begin any Hitchcock or Clouzot thriller.
 Haneke has been compared to Hitchcock for his mastery of suspense, but with his eye for bourgeois social mores he is closer to Antonioni, Polanski or Buñuel.
 The villains are able to overpower the family precisely because they anticipate and undermine their conditioned upper-middle class responses.
 The polite intruders thus provoke antisocial behaviour in their captors before they exhibit any themselves—the first physical violence is a frustrated slap thrown by the father.

-Not that Peter and Paul are characters: they’re deliberate archetypes and stand-ins for the director.
+Not that Peter and Paul are truly characters: they’re deliberate archetypes and stand-ins for the director.
 Watch them rearrange the besieged family and furnishings to block scenes, change the lighting, pace the action and at one point apply a soundtrack.
 They even address the audience and, as you may have heard, rewind the film to ensure the plot advances in their favour.

 The actors in the family roles were directed to play tragedy, while their tormentors played comedy.
 As Tim Roth put it “There are two films happening in that room: there’s the real world over here, where the pain has real consequences.
 And there’s the film world over there, where pain has no consequences.”